kriskbx/ryzentosh/README.md

 ## What's kinda working

 * USB accessories on the second USB controller (XHCI, formerly XHC1) sometimes freeze the system when under heavy load.
-USB-mapping was done correctly (I checked four times) and the Embedded Controller and USB-X fix for power management seems to work reliably too.
+USB-mapping was done correctly (I checked four times) and the Embedded Controller seems to work reliably too.
+I think the USB-X fix for power management works, not sure how to test it though.
 Not really sure what's causing this.
 For now I just use the USB ports on the second and third row, as well as the frontside ports.

 ## What doesn't work